 If you simply think about it, you may find your wrong strategies can increase your marketing budget compromising over the profit share.

 Here your marketing skills are tested that how you are bringing better & greater ROI for your brand campaigns.

 Every brand has a variable performance for different marketing channels according to its USP.
-So, you need to analyze your every campaign to define which of them are working better and giving a solid ROI to cut down the overall cost either to reduce MRP or increase profit.
+So, you need to analyze your every campaign to define which of them are working better and giving a solid ROI.
+It’ll help you to cut down the overall cost and increase profit.

 Often you have heard that marketing is all about putting the right product, at the right place, at the right time and right price.
 I’ve already explained about a couple of them earlier so now I will be discussing the ‘Place’ factor of the 5Ps.

 It’s critical to evaluate the ideal place where people get into the buyer’s journey and complete their purchase.